LeoSaliol/jobs-list/README.md

 ## Skills used in the project

--   React // TypeScript // Tailwinds
+-   React // TypeScript // Tailwinds // Context API